WRITING STYLE: 5/5

 ENTERTAINMENT QUOTIENT: 5/5

-Off late, there have been an explosion of books based on romance, be it the college variety or the grown up version.
+Off late, there has been an explosion of books based on romance, be it the college variety or the grown-up version.
 But at the same time, historical fiction has been making its presence felt too, with more and more authors taking up the stories that the new generation may not have heard of.
-Everyone knows about The Shiva Trilogy that made huge waves and recently I read The Aryavarta Chronicles by Krishna Udayashankar.
-Both book series were very enjoyable while giving a fantastic insight into what might have actually happened back then.
+Everyone knows about The Shiva Trilogy that made huge waves and recently I read The Aryavarta Chronicles by Krishna Udayasankar.
+Both the series were very enjoyable while giving a fantastic insight into what might have actually happened back then.

 While this may be Venketesh’s first foray into writing in English, it is clear that his works in Tamil have certainly given him the experience of telling a good story.
 Gods, Kings & Slaves does not disappoint, and irrespective of whether you are interested in South Indian history or not, this is a book that you must not miss.